 Occupational and Physical therapy incorporating the horse into treatment is called Hippotherapy.
-Hippotherapy is 1:1 individualized treatment by a licensed clinician with advanced knowledge in the use of the horse’s movement to influence the cognitive, sensory and neuro-motor systems of the rider.
-Occupational therapists also incorporate the horse into treatment when addressing emotional well-being and mental health using mounted and unmounted activities.
+Hippotherapy is 1:1 individualized treatment by a licensed clinician with advanced knowledge, who uses the horse’s movement to influence the cognitive, sensory and neuro-motor systems of the rider.
+Occupational therapists also incorporate the horse into treatment, using mounted and unmounted activities.
+They work to address emotional well-being and mental health.

 This treatment option is available for individuals age 2 and up.

 Incorporating the horse into the treatment session can be extremely beneficial for individuals with physical, sensory, cognitive or mental health/emotional challenges.
 At Exceptional Equestrians, our team works with a multitude of diagnosis including Anxiety, Cerebral Palsy, Depression, Down Syndrome, Spina Bifida, Sensory Processing Disorder, Autism, ADHD and many others.

 During a mounted hippotherapy session, the therapist and equine will challenge the rider’s motor and sensory systems.
 The three-dimensional movement of the horse stimulates a multi-system response from the participant.
 Participants with physical challenges gain mobility, strength, balance and endurance, leading to new or improved motor skills.

 For participants with sensory challenges, the movement of the horse assists in modulating arousal, which facilitates an improved ability to focus their attention and engage with others.
 Off horse interaction, such as grooming, offers novel sensory input as well as an opportunity to form a relationship with the equine; a sentient being.